(Last updated on August 5, 2024.)

 Auto file saving

-JapoScore generates auto-save files for updated scores at every certain duration of time (currently one minute).
-They remains undeleted if the JapoScore is forcifully terminated by OS or an abnormal program stop.
-In this case, next JapoScore startup detects auto saved files and asks if you want to open them or not.
-If you want to recover the file, open and save to the original file.
-If no is selected, the auto-saved file(s) will be deleted.
-Auto saved files reside in your home directory.
+JapoScore generates auto-save files for updated scores every 10 seconds.
+They remain undeleted if the JapoScore is forcefully terminated by OS or an abnormal program stops.
+In this case, the next JapoScore startup detects auto-saved files and asks if you want to open them or not.
+If you want to recover the file, open and save it to the original file.
+If Cancel is selected, the auto-saved file(s) will be deleted.
+Auto-saved files reside in your home directory.

-Caution: When multiple JapoScore are started, later JapoScore statups may detect auto saved files of earlier one.
-Please avoid to run multiple JapoScore apps.
+Caution: When multiple JapoScore are started, later JapoScore statups may detect auto-saved files of earlier ones.
+Please avoid running multiple JapoScore apps.

 Data categories and related commands

-JapoScore handles data categorized as in the first collumn of the tabel below.
+JapoScore handles data categorized as in the first column of the table below.
 The first row of the table lists related commands.
 This table may help you understand which command handles which category of score data.

-• Open/Save commands handles all categories of score data i.e. the complete set of score data.
+• Open/Save commands handle all categories of score data i.e. the complete set of score data.
 Note that it contains MusicXML data as well.

 • Import MusicXML Imitate command reads MusicXML.
 Values of Part, Measure/Page, Style settings are copied from the score currently open.

 • Import MusicXML Update command reads MusicXML and updates the score currently open.
-All data the score of remains unchanged except for updated measure’s MusicXML data.
+The complete data of the score remains unchanged except for the updated measure’s MusicXML data.

 Table: Data categories and related commands